psy-kick/Portfolio/README.md

-# SpaceShooter
+# Portfolio
-This is a space shooter arcade game please feel free to check out the game, but please don't make any changes
+This is a Portfolio which contains all the games in it.